 Wednesday is back!
 And, no surprise, he’s been concocting some battle plans.
 It’s refreshing to have his magic and superior knowledge of things back, as well.
 I love the sequence when he explains to Shadow all of the charms that he knows.
 These panels show the extent of his power—which seems to be rather far-reaching.
 Wednesday has powers that affect both humans and other magical beings, and many of his powers can protect people, which does not seem in line with his character.
 I had always viewed Wednesday as being more self-serving, but his true agenda continues to be a mystery.
 Perhaps there is a more philanthropic motivation—either that or he just has the ability to help people but may not often choose to exercise these powers.

 As a special feature of The Fanbase Weekly podcast, the Fanbase Feature focuses on and celebrates a specific element of geek culture.

 In this Fanbase Feature, Fanbase Press President Bryant Dillon chats with writer Rachel Beck regarding her work on the cyberpunk book series, The Glitch Logs.
 Dillon and Beck discuss her inspiration for writing the three-book series, her creative inspirations, her work with audio drama production company StoryForge Productions, and much more.

-The Fanbase Press staff is very excited to be exhibiting for the first time at Phoenix Comicon 2017, alongside a number of other talented independent creators!
-Taking place from Thursday, May 25, through Sunday, May 28, 2017, at the Phoenix Convention Center in Phoenix, AZ, the comic book convention will celebrate all-thing comics and pop culture!
-At the convention, we will be meeting fans at the Fanbase Press booth (HH1116) on the 3rd floor of the convention center, where you can purchase all of our comics and graphic novels!
+The Fanbase Press staff is very excited to be exhibiting once again at Phoenix Comicon 2018, alongside a number of other talented independent creators!
+Taking place from Thursday, May 24, through Sunday, May 27, 2018, at the Phoenix Convention Center in Phoenix, AZ, the comic book convention will celebrate all-thing comics and pop culture!
+At the convention, we will be meeting fans at the shared Fanbase Press / Tiki Machine booth (1174) on the main floor of the convention center, where you can purchase all of our comics and graphic novels!